dotnet/csharpstandard/standard/lexical-structure.md

 The lexical processing of a C# compilation unit consists of reducing the file into a sequence of tokens that becomes the input to the syntactic analysis.
 Line terminators, white space, and comments can serve to separate tokens, and pre-processing directives can cause sections of the compilation unit to be skipped, but otherwise these lexical elements have no impact on the syntactic structure of a C# program.

-When several lexical grammar productions match a sequence of characters in a source file, the lexical processing always forms the longest possible lexical element.
+When several lexical grammar productions match a sequence of characters in a compilation unit, the lexical processing always forms the longest possible lexical element.

 > *Example*: The character sequence `//` is processed as the beginning of a single-line comment because that lexical element is longer than a single `/` token. *end example*